 Micharne began her career as a development producer and researcher, for both scripted and unscripted projects in film and television.
 She has over 10 years of experience in development, production and casting, working for international companies including Eyeworks, Endemol, Fremantle Media and Indievillage.

 Micharne holds a Graduate Diploma of Dramatic Art in Playwriting from the National Institute of Dramatic Art (NIDA) and Bachelor of Arts (Television Production) from Charles Sturt University.
-She is a current mentor for Girls Write Now and will be presenting at the Hobart Festival of Women Writers in 2023.
+She is a current mentor for Girls Write Now and writes about the humorous intersection of Australian and American cultures for America Josh.